ingresso-group/slate/source/includes/_trolley.md

 `perf_id` | The performance identifier for the tickets that you want to add to your trolley.
 `price_band_code` | The price band identifier for the tickets that you want to add to your trolley.
 `remove_items_list` | A comma separated list of order `item_number`s that were previously added to the trolley and that you now want to remove.
 `seatX` | Specify a specific seat for ticket number X, with zero-based numbering (so to specify seat A12 as the first ticket use `seat0=A12`).
-If seat numbers are not specified then when the trolley is later reserved you will receive best available seats.
+If seat numbers are not specified then when the trolley is later reserved you will receive best available tickets.
 `X_send_code` | Specify a send / despatch method for supplier system X. If this is not present it will default to the first send method.
 For example, to specify the POST send method for the nimax supplier system, use `nimax_send_code=POST`.
 `ticket_type_code` | The ticket type identifier for the tickets that you want to add to your trolley.
 `trolley_token` | The identifier for the trolley.
 This is used to add additional orders to a trolley, or to remove orders in a trolley.